 If you want to work, but learning a trade isn’t for you, you’ll be pleased to hear that many large companies have options for school graduates to join in basic positions.
 The retail or service industries – banking, for example – have the most opportunities.
 Although you won’t make much at the start, if you approach these opportunities with a good work ethic, you can progress within the company very quickly to become a manager.
 Large companies are very good at recognising talent and they are prepared to support you if you work hard.
 Many companies also recognise that going to university at 18 isn’t the right thing for everyone and so provide opportunities to study later on.

 If you enjoy adventure, then one great opportunity is to enlist yourself in the military.
 By joining the armed forces you can be sure of job security, structured promotion opportunities, education, and training.

-Starting salaries are low but many of your basic needs (housing, food, insurance) are taken care of, or at least heavily subsidised so your money goes a lot further.
+Starting salaries are low but many of your basic needs (housing, food, insurance) are taken care of.
+Either that or heavily subsidised so your money goes a lot further.

-Armies also tend to be pretty good at ensuring that you are employable after your commission is finished and you leave the army.
+Armies also tend to be pretty good at ensuring that you are employable after your commission is finished.
 Many ex-military personnel go on to have very highly paid and rewarding careers in the future and private companies value their expert level of training.

 Volunteering Gap Year:

 If you can’t decide what you want to do in the future and you don’t have a particular direction set at the moment, perhaps look at gap year volunteering opportunities whilst you make up your mind.
-Some charities and NGO’s have structured volunteering programs that you can sign up to in order to help deprived communities around the world.
+Some charities and NGO’s have structured volunteering programme for example.

 If you volunteer to help overseas, it is the norm that your food and accommodation needs are met by the organisation.
 You will have to still fund little bits and bobs here and there but it is an awful lot cheaper than blazing directionless through university loans.